 Apprenticeship competencies and objectives:

-Field Trips: Each and every week, we go to amazingly beautiful wild places to harvest wild plants for food and medicine.
+Field Trips: Each week, we’ll go to amazingly beautiful places to harvest wild plants for food and medicine.

 Wildcrafting Ethics: Define and describe wildcrafting within the context of legal gathering, ethics, and sustainable harvesting.

 Materia Medica: Describe the useful properties of at least 50 plant species, and create a valuable herbarium to pass down to future generations.

 Plant Constituents: Learning the constituents of the plants gives the “why and how” plants work in the body.
 The constituents also give direct clues as to the correct menstrua to utilize to extract and preserve them.

 Plant Formulas: As students acquire knowledge of the medicine of individual wild plants, they will recognize the formulas plants create in living in community with each other.
 This will enable them to design highly effective herbal products for home and business.